infinitered/gluegun/packages/staplegun/README.md

 * which commands to use
 * defining important directories

-If the current directory is doesn't have a staplegun.toml file, we will check your
+If the current directory is doesn't have a gluegun.toml file, we will check your
-$HOME/.staplegun/staplegun.toml file.
+$HOME/.gluegun/gluegun.toml file.